-• Integrity Summits- we will continue to bring together the Integrity Icons at the national

-- and regional levels in the countries in which we work to brainstorm on new approaches, develop solutions to challenges and support each other.
+- Integrity Summits- we will continue to bring together the Integrity Icons at the national and regional levels in the countries in which we work to brainstorm on new approaches, develop solutions to challenges and support each other.
 Just as corrupt networks protect each other, we hope to build networks of integrity that can provide the collective determination and energy to push back against a lack of accountability.
-In 2020 we also hope to host our first international Integrity Summit, bringing together Icons from across the countries in which we work - "Meet the Icons" Events- through which we host the Icons for discussions with citizens at the local and national levels, to prompt conversation about what integrity means and why it is important.
+In 2020 we also hope to host our first international Integrity Summit, bringing together Icons from across the countries in which we work. - "Meet the Icons" Events- through which we host the Icons for discussions with citizens at the local and national levels, to prompt conversation about what integrity means and why it is important.
 These events are often hosted at schools and universities, with an emphasis on conveying to young people the idea that you can be a person of integrity and serve within government.
-In the 2020-2023 period we also want to build out an Integrity Fellowship-piloted in Nepal- through which students can serve as fellows with the Idols, shadowing their work over time, to learn how best to lead with integrity within government. - Integrity Retreats- while we celebrate Integrity Icons, we realize that building accountability is a collective process and we are working to change individual integrity into shared shifts in organizational practice.
-To do this, we will work more closely with the teams of the Icons, hosting miniretreats whenever we can- to build buy-in to the process of change, demonstrate the rewards of integrity and support shared accountability goals. - Integrity Trainings- the Icons are seen within their countries as role-models for the next generation.
-We will continue to buildout our integrity trainings, through which the Icons serve as mentors for younger, incoming civil servants who are beginning their careers in government.
-The trainings support integrity as a core value within the civil service, and the Icons play a role in sharing ideas, highlighting best practices and encouraging values-based decision-making.

-- Integrity Fellowship we have seen that the Icons play an important role in inspiring the younger generation to join government.
+In the 2020-2023 period we also want to build out an Integrity Fellowship-piloted in Nepal-through which students can serve as fellows with the Idols, shadowing their work over time, to learn how best to lead with integrity within government.

+- To do this, we will work more closely with the teams of the Icons, hosting mini- retreats whenever we can- to build buy-into the process of change, demonstrate the rewards of integrity and support shared accountability goals. - Integrity Trainings- the Icons are seen within their countries as role-models for the next generation.
+We will continue to build-out our integrity trainings, through which the Icons serve as mentors for younger, incoming civil servants who are beginning their careers in government.
+The trainings support integrity as a core value within the civil service, and the Icons play a role in sharing ideas, highlighting best practices and encouraging values-based decision-making. - Integrity Fellowship- we have seen that the Icons play an important role in inspiring the younger generation to join government.
 To support this process, we have created a program through which students can serve as fellows with the Icons and learn how to build integrity within government.
-This began in Nepal and in the 2020-2023 period we hope to expand it across countries, building on the clear impact to date. - Collaborative Spaces- building out our coworking and innovation communities as part of the OpenGov Hub network, with a particular focus on using them as places to develop new thinking, shift norms (making accountability the default expectation) and nodes for new relationships among change-makers.
+This began in Nepal and in the 2020-2023 period we hope to expand it across countries, building on the clear impact to date. - Collaborative Spaces- building out our co- working and innovation communities as part of the OpenGov Hub network, with a particular focus on using them as places to develop new thinking, shift norms (making accountability the default expectation) and nodes for new relationships among change-makers.
 The Hubs will also be vehicles to share knowledge and ideas; provide tools for creative accountability outputs that can influence norms, including audio and film production facilities; and continue to be places where we encourage experimentation and learning.7